bryancaraman/online-thrift-store/README.md

 export default ShoppingCard;
 ```

-Now that we got you started, the rest is up to you!
-Your next step should be creating ShopItemList component.
+Now that we've got a ShopItem, we need to retrieve the list of products from your api and render the full list using your newly built component.
+To do this, let's create a `ShopItemList.js` in the `/components` folder.
+This component will reference `ShopItem`.

 ```js